andy5211d/DR2TVOverlay/ReadMe.md

 # Installation
 These installation notes are for a Windows PC only.
 I do not know how a Linux or Mac works and have not tried any of the following steps on anything other then a Windows 7, 10 and 11 PC.
-It MAY work on other OS as I know OBS-Studio does.
+It MAY work on other OS's as I know OBS-Studio does.
+However DR2Video will only run under Windows and thus the file mapping would have to use a networked drive into the OBS machine.

 - Download and install two monotype fonts.
 The script uses absolute placement for individual data items and if a proportional font is used the data may extend out of the 'Overlay' bounds or more likely not line-up with other data.
 The two fonts used are 'DejaVu Sans Mono Book' and 'Monofonto Regular'.
 Other monotype fonts may work.

-- Download and install Exeldro's 'Source Dock', 'Gradient Source' and optionally from Palakis 'obs-websocket' add-ins to OBS-Studio.
+- Download and install Exeldro's [Source Dock](https://obsproject.com/forum/resources/source-dock.1317/), [Gradient Source](https://obsproject.com/forum/resources/gradient-source.1172/) and optionally from Palakis [obs-websocket](https://obsproject.com/forum/resources/obs-websocket-remote-control-obs-studio-from-websockets.466/) add-ins to
+OBS-Studio.

 - Download zip file from (https://github.com//andy5211d/DR2TVOverlay), unpack/unzip.